Admiral

 of ships have rank noted as 'Cdr' when actual commission

-appoints the individual as 'Master & Commander'.
+appoints the individual as 'Master & Commander' or 'Commander' -

 -